eboileau/ribotools/docs/source/estimate-de.rst

 .. important::

     Before proceeding further, always proof-read this file.
 If you have batches, you should add a columm to this file, and the header must be named *batch*.
-The assay column can be ignored.
+The assay column can be ignored, but if present, it must contain only one value *e.g.* ribo.

 General workflow